GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ## Customize the ad

-Now let's customize the ad.
 We will add our own brand on all sides of the spinning cube.

 We recommend that you use a square texture that is of size 128x128, 256x256 or 512x512 for this ad.
 Since we won't use alpha/transparency, we recommend the JPG file format.
 If you don't have one, use the one below.

 ![](goo.png)

 Select one of the "CubeSide" entities, in the *Hierarchy* to the right.
 You may have to expand the "Hypercube" entity and its children in the list, by double-clicking on it, or clicking the small arrow.

 When you've selected the "CubeSide" entity, open its *Material* panel to the left.
 Find the image file you want to use on your computer, and drag-and-drop it onto the Material panels' *Ambient Texture* slot.
 Adjust the *Ambient Color* until the ad looks good.
 Do this for all of the cube sides.

 ![](drop-on-cube-side.jpg)